-A sports scientist with expertise in movement, speed, strength, relaxation, balance, biomechanics and nutrition.
+A sports scientist with expertise in movement, speed, strength, relaxation, balance, biomechanics, structural rehab, and nutrition.

 Training methodology: Holistic

-Achievement: 100 % track record of producing injury free outfits (through the 5 months season) over the years.
+Achievement: 100 % track record of producing injury free teams through the season

 References: Anybody and everybody who has ever trained with me.